-As the Sub-Fund (as defined below) is newly set up, this figure is an estimate only and represents the sum of the estimated ongoing charges over a 12-month period, expressed as a percentage of the estimated average Net Asset Value (as defined below) of the Listed Class of Shares (as defined below) over the same period.
-It may be different upon actual operation of the Sub-Fund and may vary from year to year.
-As the Sub-Fund adopts a single management fee structure, the estimated ongoing charges of the Sub-Fund will be equal to the amount of the single management fee, which is capped at 0.75% of the average Net Asset Value of the Listed Class of Shares of the Sub-Fund.
-Any ongoing expenses exceeding 0.75% of the average Net Asset Value of the Listed Class of Shares of the Sub-Fund will be borne by the Manager and will not be charged to the Sub-Fund.
+As the Unlisted Classes of Shares (as defined below) of the Sub-Fund (as defined below) are newly set up, this figure is an estimate only and represents the sum of the estimated ongoing charges over a 12-month period, expressed as a percentage of the estimated average Net Asset Value (as defined below) of the relevant class of the Sub-Fund over the same period.
+It may be different upon actual operation of the Sub-Fund and may vary from year to year and is capped at 0.95% for Class E Shares, 0.60% for Class F Shares, 1.30% for Class R1 Shares and 1.60% for Class R2 Shares of the average net asset value of the respective classes.
+Any ongoing expenses of the Sub-Fund will be borne by the Manager and will not be charged to respective classes if such expense would result in the ongoing charges figure exceeding 0.95% for Class E Shares, 0.60% for Class F Shares, 1.30% for Class R1 Shares and 1.60% for Class R2 Shares.
 Please refer to "Ongoing fees payable by the Sub-Fund" below and the Prospectus for details.